dorra28/dorra28/README.md

 - 👋 Hi, I’m @dorra28
 - 👀 I’m interested in programming , AI
-- 🌱 I’m currently learning python , R python Data structtures , python for Data science ,SQl
+- 🌱 I program with python , R , bash and Perl
+-
 - 💞️ I’m looking to collaborate on projects in bioinformatics